MileHacker Logo

 • The Wall Historic House museum (Musée Territorial Wall House): Historic building in Gustavia, contains the island's territorial museum.
 Showcases St. Barts' history, culture, and marine life.

-• St. Jean Beach: Among the most famous, with serene waters, beach clubs, and classic views of planes landing at SBH airport.
+• St. Jean Beach: One of the most famous, with serene waters, beach clubs, and classic views of planes landing at SBH airport.

-• Saline Beach: A pristine, undeveloped white sand beach known because of its natural beauty and tranquility.
+• Saline Beach: A pristine, undeveloped white sand beach known for its natural beauty and tranquility.
 No facilities; a walk through salt ponds is necessary.

 • Colombier Beach: Secluded, reachable by a scenic 30-minute go on a hike or by boat.
 Excellent for snorkeling and a peaceful escape.